wurmlab/genevalidator/README.md

 ## Usage
-1) After installing, GeneValidator can be run by typing the following command in the terminal
+1) After installing, GeneValidator can be run by typing the following command in the terminal:

 ```bash
 USAGE:
     $ genevalidator [OPTIONS] Input_File

 ARGUMENTS:
     Input_File: Path to the input fasta file containing the predicted sequences.

 OPTIONAL ARGUMENTS
     -v, --validations <String>       The Validations to be applied.
                                      Validation Options Available (separated by coma):